walkingriver/walkingriver.github.io/_posts/2021-11-08-mikes-mics.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/oC6TZnkHplI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Apple MacBook Pro (16-inch, 2019)
+I was on a call recently with someone who did not appear to be using a headset of any kind.
+I asked him later what he was using because he sounded fantastic.
+He told me he was simply using his MacBook Pro.
+I have already tested the mic on my MacBook Air and was not impressed.
+Maybe the MacBook Pro has better audio?
+I have a MacBook Pro available to me, so I decided to test it also.
+My results were not as good as what I heard from my colleague.
+My conclusion is that the Macs are very sensitive to their environment.
+If you're in a quite room without a lot of hard surfaces, it might be fine.
+In my room, it sounded no better to me than the MacBook Air.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/l5w2R18IDF0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Apple Thunderbolt Display
 I tested the Thunderbolt Display for the same reason I tested the MacBook Air: it's here and I know some people will default to their monitor's built-in microphone.
 Though "free" (not including the cost of the monitor), unless you have no other choice, you probably want to skip this one.